Tsampaio/Project-FeedReader/README.md

 This project is an web-based application that reads RSS feeds.
 I have done a couple of tests using Jasmine, to make sure it runs error free!

+### How to Run
+To run this project simply go to my Github repository https://github.com/Tsampaio/Project-FeedReader and download all the files, Click on index.html to get started!

 ### Tests